 The working area must be described somehow as a result of the fully autonomous working principle of our garbage collector robot.
 The working area of the robot is must be black floor and the boundaries described with white lines.
 The robot uses the CNY70 reflective optical sensor to perceive the area that should be cleaned.

-This sensor is also modeled with 3D CAD software and added to the virtual assembly.
+This sensor is also modelled with 3D CAD software and added to the virtual assembly.

 The garbage collector robot has two object detection sensors on the front.
 One of them placed under 10 cm height from the ground, the other one placed above the 10 cm height.